Meet the Faculty

 Email: Jennifer.Gregg@sjsu.edu

-Dr. Gregg teaches our courses in adult psychopathology the theories and methods of psychotherapy.
+Dr. Gregg teaches our courses in ethical and legal issues, and theories and methods of psychotherapy.
 Her research interests are in avoidance coping, chronic health conditions, PTSD, and primary care.
-She is specialist in conducting and training Acceptance and Commitment Therapy.
+She specializes in Acceptance and Commitment Therapy.
 Dr. Gregg conducts therapy and supervision from an existential and functional contextual or third wave behavioral perspective.

 Dr. Lynda Heiden